 The only problem is, decision-makers at these three different levels have different definitions of value.
 It is "baked in" to the fact that that particular decision-maker is at that particular level.
 In other words, it's part of his job.
 If you don't know how to switch gears when faced with different levels, you'll find yourself succeeding brilliantly with one type of decision-maker but crashing and burning when you speak with decision-makers at other levels.

 Manager and Buyer

 The first and lowest level of B2B decision-makers is the department manager and professional buyer or both.
 It's unlikely you'll find someone with buying authority at a lower level than that.
 Managerial decision-makers are most interested in the product itself and how it will work for them.
 These are the decision-makers who are most likely to speak in technicalese, and they will expect salespeople to be familiar with and comfortable discussing technical aspects of the product.

 When selling at the managerial level, you need strong product knowledge and a good grasp of the prospect's industry.
 These decision-makers want to hear how the product will make their jobs easier.
 Benefit statements are a powerful tool to prove value to managerial decision-makers, especially statements related to using the product itself.
-Managerial decision-makers are also very interested in an easy implementation and strong support from your company because these decision-makers are the people who will be responsible for making the product work.
+Managerial decision-makers are also very interested in the easy implementation and strong support from your company because these decision-makers are the people who will be responsible for making the product work.